 Conclusion

 My only wish is that connection speeds were faster.
-It’s surreal to be blogging from 35,000 feet, but the frustration quickly sets in when everything slows to a crawl.
+It’s surreal to be browsing from 35,000 feet, but the frustration quickly sets in when everything slows to a crawl.
 Hopefully Singapore Airlines will join the numerous carriers partnering with Starlink, and make triple-digit speeds a reality.

 it was very strange for me as i flew from sg to hanoi last week and there was no wifi, even though it says wifi on board. can’t even purchase wifi or even mobile services. same for flying hanoi to sg. the airplane type is also those that have wifi